Website Manager

 5U/Schoolyard Program

 The 5U-Schoolyard program allows players to discover the game for themselves, while also giving the parents a foundation to build and grow into future AYSO coaches, referees, and administrators.
 The objective of the AYSO 5U-Schoolyard program is to provide young players and their parents with a "pressure free" introduction to the game of soccer.
 This is not to be considered a coaching program but is designed to expose kids to soccer.
 The two goals of this program are to allow the players to enjoy the activities and to let the game be the teacher.
 There is no post season at this age level; however, each player receives a participation trophy at the end of the season.
-The program is run with the assistance of UK International.

 Organization

-provide the best possible introduction to soccer for our youngest players.
+Jamboree is the combination of two different formats that, put together, will provide the best possible introduction to soccer for our youngest players.
 In AYSO soccer, a

-jamboree means that teams are formed on a weekly basis depending on how many players attend
+jamboree means that teams are formed on a weekly basis depending on how many players attend a given session.

 group and recap what they have done, introducing the next game/activity.